ShaogangRen/EVCD/README.md

 # EVCD
-This is a demo implementation of paper  'Causal Discovery with Flow-based Conditional Density Estimation', ICDM2021.
+This is a demo implementation of the paper  'Causal Discovery with Flow-based Conditional Density Estimation', ICDM2021.

 ## Run the code